 Hiring a Bed Bug Exterminator

 If you suspect that your home may have a bed bug infestation, you should hire a professional bed bug exterminator to get rid of the problem.
 Professional exterminators are trained to treat bed bugs using advanced technology and professional-strength pesticides.
-A trained professional at Bug Police also knows whether a mattress can be treated or not.
+A trained professional also knows whether a mattress can be treated or not.
 Usually, mattresses with tears are untreatable, so it is essential to hire a professional.

 To determine if you have bedbugs, you should perform a thorough inspection of your mattress and box spring and headboards, frames, and cushions.
 It would help if you also looked at your bed sheets for blood spots, black fecal matter, or egg cases.
 If you see blood, you should contact a professional bed bug exterminator.
 If you don’t notice any of these things, you may only be suffering from a mild infestation.
 In that case, you should have the problem treated as soon as possible.